RoryCollins/Seven-Languages-in-Seven-Weeks/Io/readme.md

 unless(1==2, "One is not two" println, "One is two" println) # ==> One is not two
 ```
 In the above example, we use `doMessage` to execute an arbitrary message.

+### Reflection

+Through a combination of `proto` and `slotNames` we can recursively examine the ancestors of an object and their methods.
+But there isn't anything particularly surprising about doing that, so I'm going to ignore it.
+If you want a good look, have a mosey on over to page 66 of the book.